Egg-Free Lemon Curd Cheesecake

 Notes on Ingredients

 Be sure to read the ingredients on the white chocolate.
 True white chocolate should contain cocoa butter and no artificial flavors.
 Trader Joe’s has some that fit these criteria, but are only offered seasonally.
 The ones I really prefer are from Artisan Kettle.
 They use organic, fair trade ingredients and are soy, nut, gluten, and GMO free!
-(This post is in no way sponsored by Artisan Kettle–it’s just a brand I personally support for their sustainable efforts!)
+Guittard is another reputable brand that uses RSPO certified palm oil.